Stockpiles of 750,000 cluster bombs destroyed under treaty

 Signatories to the treaty include big arms exporters Britain, France and Germany - but not the United States, Russia or China.

-Countries who have joined the convention and those interested in adopting it will meet in Oslo on Sept.
-11. (Reporting by Mohammed Abbas; Editing by Pravin Char)
+Countries who have joined the convention and those interested in adopting it will meet in Oslo on September 11.